 Moving some of the stock into a charitable remainder trust and naming yourself as the beneficiary may lessen concentrated risk while helping fulfill your charitable goals.

 “You can get the benefit of immediate charitable deductions and a future income stream from the asset, which will ultimately go to charity,” Haworth says.
-But remember: A charitable remainder trust is irrevocable, so it cannot be changed once funded.
+But a charitable remainder trust is irrevocable, so it cannot be changed once funded.

 These are just a few of the strategies that can help you diversify a concentrated and potentially risky portfolio.
-Talk with a financial advisor to figure out how to position the concentration as part of your short- and long-term financial planning.
-Also, remember that if you have your own company’s stock, you’ll need to understand potential company restrictions on selling stock or hedging, and the tax implications.
+Talk with a financial professional to figure out how to position the concentration as part of your short- and long-term financial planning.
+If you have your own company’s stock, you’ll need to understand potential company restrictions on selling stock or hedging, and the tax implications.